 The most livable and comfortable tent in our review, the REI Half Dome 2 Plus has an extra spacious interior and thoughtful construction.
 It's a good choice for taller folks or anyone with pets or a lot of gear.
 It provides the most bang for the buck of any tent in this review, beating out other spacious models like the NEMO Galaxi 2.
 The Half Dome 2 Plus earns our Best Buy Award for its exceptional comfort, excellent space-to-weight ratio, great ventilation, and a wide array of interior storage pockets.
 The 2018 upgrades made this tent lighter and taller but reduced the overall square footage.
 It now has better rain fly stability.

 Not enough stakes or guy lines

-Read full review: REI Half Dome 2 Plus
+Read review: REI Half Dome 2 Plus

 Splashback can hit mesh walls in some situations

 The catch, other than the $500 price tag, is that it's pretty tight for two people and is not nearly as comfortable as the Editor's Choice winners.
 With that in mind, if your top priorities are weight and ease of set up, it's hard to beat this tent.
 It's the tent many OutdoorGearLab editors use when not testing.

 Top Pick for Weather Resistance and Stretching "3 Seasons"